glasnt/blog/_posts/2016-07-12-on-funding-open-source.md

 ---
 layout: post
-title: On funding open source
+title: On Funding Open Source
 ---

 Just because you can use something for free doesn't mean you can't help make it better.
 Your time is valuable, but a lot of open source projects could really use your financial backing as well.
 Countless hours goes into sustaining these services behind the scenes, often at the financial expense.